profile photo

 Email: qswang at gatech dot edu

-I am a final-year PhD candidate in Human-Centered Computing at Georgia Tech.
-I am working with Dr. Ashok K. Goel at the Design&Intelligence Lab (DILab).
+I am a Carnegie Bosch Postdoctoral Fellow at the Human-Computer Interaction Institute (HCII), Carnegie Mellon University.
+I am working with Dr. Hong Shen and Dr. Jodi Forlizzi.
+I completed my Ph.D. in Human-Centered Computing at Georgia Tech.
 My research broadly lies in Human-AI Interaction, Computer Supported Cooperative Work (CSCW), Cognitive Science, and Responsible AI.
-In my Ph.D. research, I take a mixed-methods approach to understand and critically examine the design and development of the interactions between humans and highly socially intelligent AI that presents seemingly "mind-reading" capability (see "Theory of Mind").
+I study the design of AI systems that can account for human's changing perceptions of AI during communications through the lens of Mutual Theory of Mind.
+Recently, I am interested in mitigating people's harmful perceptions of AI through responsible AI practices in early-stage UX design.
+I leverage a mix of qualitative and quantitative methods such as interviews, surveys, co-design, lab experiments, and statistical modeling to study these problems.
 My research has been published at top-tier HCI venues such as ACM CHI, CSCW, and DIS.
 In 2021, I was recognized with the GVU Foley Scholar award, the highest award for student excellence in research contributions to computing at Georgia Tech.

 I received my bachelor of science degree from University of Washington, Seattle in informatics and psychology.
 I worked closely with the Department of Human-Centered Design and Engineering, the Information School, the DUB group, and the psychology department on several research projects during my undergraduate study.